puppeteer/puppeteer/docs/api/puppeteer.page.screenshot.md

 - `encoding` : The encoding of the image, can be either base64 or binary.
 Defaults to `binary`.

 - `captureBeyondViewport` : When true, captures screenshot [beyond the viewport](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot).
-When false, falls back to old behaviour, and cuts the screenshot by the viewport size.
+When false, falls back to old behavior, and cuts the screenshot by the viewport size.
 Defaults to `true`.

 - `fromSurface` : When true, captures screenshot [from the surface rather than the view](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot).
 When false, works only in headful mode and ignores page viewport (but not browser window's bounds).
 Defaults to `true`.